zyushun/Adam-mini/README.md

 - model_sharding: set to True if you are using model parallelism with more than 1 GPU, including FSDP and zero_1,2,3 in Deepspeed.
 Set to False if you are using DDP or single-GPU training.

-- n_embd: number of embedding dimensions.
+- n_embd: number of hidden feature dimensions (NOT volcabulary size!).
 Could be unspecified if you are training non-transformer models.
 - n_head: number of attention heads.
 Could be unspecified if you are training non-transformer models.
 - n_query_groups: number of query groups in Group query Attention.
 If not specified, it will be equal to n_head.
 Could be unspecified if you are training non-transformer models.